yoyozi/fut-std-login/README.md

 ## Loading this App to build on Digital Ocean

+Follows and built from fut-std
+No email: still to do

 **Clone the std app to your desktop as the name of the new application**
 > git clone https://github.com/yoyozi/reponame.git newreponame